top of page

 Privacy as a risk reducer

-Lower friction and operational costs by improving the design of privacy touchpoints.
+Lower friction and operational costs by improving experience

-• Privacy friction has ongoing costs (support tickets, abandoned checkouts, employee confusion due to poor privacy design, etc.).
+• Privacy friction has ongoing costs like employee confusion due to poor privacy design, support tickets, or abandoned checkouts.

-• Users care about privacy enough that confusion or misleading information creates friction, but it's not their primary decision factor.
+• Users care about privacy enough that confusion or misleading information creates friction, but it's not their key decision factor.

 • You can assign resources to improve privacy touchpoints.

-• Map the user journey and identify privacy touchpoints that create friction (checkout abandonment, repetitive consent requests, unclear data sharing, etc.).
+• Map the user journey and identify privacy touchpoints that create friction (checkout abandonment, repetitive consent requests, or unclear data sharing).

-• Apply basic UX design, progressive disclosure, interactive elements, or contextual explanations so users get information when they need it.
+• Apply basic UX design, progressive disclosure, interactive elements, or contextual explanations when users need it.

 Examples